-The fair market value of our cash and investments at November 30, 2018 was \$197.8 million.
+The fair market value of our cash and cash equivalents and investments at February 28, 2019 was \$245.4 million.
 Our Cash and cash equivalents consist of demand deposits and money market funds with original maturities of three months or less and are reported at fair value.
 Our investments consist of both mutual funds and certificates of deposit as both are part of our investment strategy.
 These mutual funds and certificates of deposit are included as Investments (short-term) on our consolidated balance sheet as the mutual funds can be liquidated at our discretion and the certificates of deposit have original maturities greater than three months, but less than one year.
 The mutual funds and certificates of deposit are held for investment and are not considered debt securities.
-It is anticipated that the fair market value of our cash and investments will continue to be immaterially affected by fluctuations in interest rates.
+It is anticipated that the fair market value of our cash and cash equivalents and investments will continue to be immaterially affected by fluctuations in interest rates.
 Preservation of principal is the primary goal of our cash and investment policy.
 Pursuant to our established investment guidelines, we try to achieve high levels of credit quality, liquidity and diversification.
 Our investment guidelines do not permit us to invest in puts, calls, strips, short sales, straddles, options, commodities, precious metals, futures or investments on margin.
 Because we have a restrictive investment policy, our financial exposure to fluctuations in interest rates is expected to remain low.
-We do not believe that the value or liquidity of our cash and investments have been significantly impacted by current market events.
+We do not believe that the value or liquidity of our cash and cash equivalents and investments have been significantly impacted by current market events.